iqrfsdk/iqrf-daemon/docker/INSTALL.md

 # Install Docker CE

-## Add Docker's official GPG key, add repository to the source list and install it
+## Step 1: Add Docker's official GPG key, add repository to the source list and install it

 -	For Debian (amd64)